Murder of Vicente Bermúdez Zacarías: Suspects identified

 On 17 October 2017, exactly one year after Bermúdez Zacarías was killed, the case had not yet been reviewed by a judge in a court of law.
 The CJF also stated that it had not received a formal request to increase security measures for judges across the country.
 On 25 October, the CJF handed out a 20-year suspension to Porras Gutiérrez, Sánchez Torres, and Ana Lilia, after identifying irregularities in their job activities.
 The CJF stated that they acted in accordance to the law and had sufficient evidences against them to carry out this suspension, which prohibited from holding any type of government job during the established timeframe.
 The case against these three functionaries was handed over to the PGR, who will carry out a civil investigation against them.
 However, the CJF clarified that this suspension was not definite because the three functionaries could legally challenge the decision in court.

 On 9 November 2017, the CJF suspended 10 actuaries from the court of Bermúdez Zacarías indefinitely after suspecting that they were also involved in the illegal visits in Altiplano.
 Their names were not made public in order to avoid disrupting the legal procedures and preserving presumption of innocence.
 According to evidence presented by the CJF, these 10 actuaries sought to or conducted 236 illegal visits at Altiplano with the complicity of prison guards.
 The CJF suspects that they acted as messengers for imprisoned drug lords, and smuggled drugs and other items on their behalf.

 On 3 June 2018, the PGR publicized a MXN$1.5 million reward to anyone who provides information that leads to the arrest of the perpetrator(s).
 They stated that the reward would not be handed over to those who work in law enforcement and law.

 Arrests

-On 14 October 2019, Bermúdez Zacarías' ex-wife Marisol Macías Gutiérrrez was arrested for her alleged participation in the murder.
+On 14 October 2019, Bermúdez Zacarías' ex-wife Marisol Macías Gutiérrez was arrested for her alleged participation in the murder.
 According to authorities, she masterminded the attack to receive money from his life insurance plan.